const-dev/jal_price/README.rst

 JAL Ticket Price Checker
 ========================

-This script checks the availability of low price JAL tickets.
+This script checks the availability of low price JAL tickets departing from Taiwan.

 Requirement
 -----------